 What are our core beliefs and values?

 DH@MSU challenges closed, hierarchical structures of power and knowledge by valuing diverse modes of cultural production and intellectual work.
 We support the development and use of digital methods and tools to expand the potentials of critique and engagement, reflecting a broad range of disciplinary and cultural perspectives.
 We strive to increase access to the materials, approaches, and questions of our fields within and beyond the academy.

-In addition to abiding by the MSU Anti-Discrimination Policy and Policy on Relationship Violence and Sexual Misconduct, the DH@MSU community sets a tone of encouragement for mutual respect and growth.
+DH@MSU is a people-oriented community.
+In addition to abiding by the University agreements for behavior (MSU Anti-Discrimination Policy and RVSM Policy), the DH@MSU community sets a tone of encouragement for mutual respect and growth.
 In this spirit, participation in the DH@MSU community is grounded in the following Community Agreements:

 - We encourage discussions that focus on the work, not the person.

 - We practice active listening and engagement.

 - We assume good intentions, but take responsibility for negative effects.

 - We give credit where credit is due.